Control knowledge behavior in your digital bot flow

 • Categories and labels: Use an article’s category or label that helps you make flow logic decisions in your tasks and to determine the correct path for the user.

-• Manage knowledge handling: Capture and run a knowledge task when the bot flow finds a knowledge match and bypass existing automatic knowledge handling.
+• Manage knowledge handling: Capture and run a knowledge task when the digital bot flow finds a knowledge match and bypass existing automatic knowledge handling.

 • Global knowledge feedback: Use global knowledge feedback to capture customer feedback after the bot presents an article from a Show Knowledge Article action to ensure that all feedback applies to the same knowledge optimization dashboard.